Top-NotchOutdoorSearch

 Remember:

-A wider cone means a bigger coverage.
-Moreover, the deeper the signal, the wider the cone.
+A wider cone covers more water, and the deeper the signal, the wider the cone.

 Screen